 Dungeon Games 5

 "Charming," Sia drawled, tracing a finger along a suspiciously fresh bloodstain on the doorframe.
-"I give the decor three days before it kills someone."
+"I will give the decor three days before it kills someone."

-Lira didn't look up from her workbench of scavenged floorboards.
+Lira did not look up from her workbench of scavenged floorboards.
 "Four hours," she corrected, soldering wires to a resonator crystal that hummed in dissonant thirds with the city's ambient magic.
+"The dampening field in these walls is not just for soundproofing, it is chewing through my circuits like a starved gremlin."